Health Check: Open Files Limit

 Resolution

 These changes will only work on installation that uses built in initd script for starting Jira.
-For installations that uses custom build service for systemd (latest versions of linux OS-es) changes will need to be applied directly in that systemd service configuration in a form of:
+For installations that use custom build service for systemd (latest versions of linux OS-es) changes will need to be applied directly in that systemd service configuration in the form of:

 [Service]